Course details

 -

-*** IMPORTANT INFORMATION READ CAREFULLY *** This course is for students who intend to enter into a BCIT Program and it is not transferable to other institutions.
-COURSE FORMAT IS SYNCHRONOUS ONLINE LECTURES AND HAS TWO MANDATORY IN-PERSON EXAM SESSIONS at the BURNABY CAMPUS 1.
-Midterm: Tuesday, 14 February 2023 at 6:00 pm 2.
-Final: Tuesday, 28 March 2023 at 6:00 pm The TUITION portion of this course is free for Canadian Citizens and Permanent Residents.
+*** IMPORTANT INFORMATION - READ CAREFULLY AND READ IN FULL *** This course is for students who intend to enter into a BCIT Program and it is not transferable to other institutions.
+COURSE FORMAT IS SYNCHRONOUS ONLINE LECTURES AND HAS TWO MANDATORY IN-PERSON EXAMS: 1.
+Midterm: Tuesday, May 9th at 6:00pm 2.
+Final: Tuesday, June 20th at 6:00pm The TUITION portion of this course is free for Canadian Citizens and Permanent Residents.
 Please note: ANCILLARY fees such as Student Association fees, BCIT Student ID Card fees, etc. WILL BE CHARGED to ALL students and MUST BE PAID by ALL students within 2 business days of registration. **THIS PAYMENT IS REQUIRED TO SECURE A SEAT IN THE COURSE.** You will be dropped from the course if ancillary fees are not paid within the deadline.
 Please be sure to ask the Registrar's office of payment options and deadlines.
 Registration is on a first-come first-served basis.
 Once full there will be NO exceptions and there is NO waitlist.
-We recommend checking the course website frequently for updates on seat availability
+We recommend checking the course website frequently for updates on seat availability.

 Status